Coastal Interior Design Style Guide: How to Create a Light and Airy Beach-Inspired Home

 What Is Coastal Interior Design?

 Unlike more decorative styles, coastal interiors rely on restraint.
 Instead of adding more elements, the design removes visual distractions so light and space become the main features.
+A well-executed coastal space should feel effortless and not styled.

 The Coastal Design Color Palette

-Light color palettes help reflect natural light, which makes rooms feel larger, brighter, and more open—especially important in both everyday living and home staging.
+Color is one of the most recognizable elements of coastal interiors, but its role goes beyond aesthetics.
+Light color palettes help reflect natural light, which makes rooms feel larger, brighter, and more open especially important in both everyday living and home staging.

 Traditional coastal palettes typically include: